kkemmere/DBC-a13/README.md

 Project to query database using MySQL, PHP and HTML <br/>
 Created by Kevin Kemmerer in CS485 (Database System Design)
 - Original database to be queried was in MySQL and created by my professor.
-- All information in the database is fake and used of practice only.
+- All information in the database is fake and used for practice only.
 <br/>

 # Main html page with input customer name "Auto"(Order_Status.html)